Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-11-the-moment.md

 image_caption: "Charli XCX in The Moment."
 ---

 When ‘The Moment’ was announced, it was sure to appeal to core fans of Charli XCX, but it was also cleverly marketed in a vague enough way to entice chronically curious movie-goers to wonder how exactly it would pan out.
-It’s teasers and branding promised either a unique take on a documentary concert film, or perhaps a more satirical, artsy take on Charli’s XCXs monumental rise to fame during her ubiquitous ‘brat’ era.
+Its teasers and branding promised either a unique take on a documentary concert film, or perhaps a more satirical, artsy take on Charli’s XCXs monumental rise to fame during her ubiquitous ‘brat’ era.

 Now that it’s been released, it’s certain that ‘The Moment’ delivers to a much wider audience than anyone could have expected.
 It is surprisingly entertaining as a project in its own right- enjoyable and unpredictable enough to succeed as its own film, even when removed from Charli XCX lore and music.